 Let us take an example to understand this:

-Yet the first boy at the time of presentation gets nervous, goes blank and his presentation goes for a toss.
+Yet the first boy at the time of presentation gets nervous, goes blank, and his presentation goes for a toss.
 Whereas the second boy is confident and makes the presentation effectively.
-Both these boys were in exactly the same situations but their emotional and behavioural response was different.
+Both these boys were in exactly the same situations, but their emotional and behavioural responses differed.

-Once we understand our behaviour through the ABC model, in order to create a positive change in our behaviour we can add a DE to the same.
+Once we understand our behaviour through the ABC model, we can add a DE to the same to create a positive change in our behaviour.

 (‘D’) represents Disputing irrational beliefs